I previously wrote about this

 I had also rifled the inside of the barrel at some point.
 But my helical scratches weren't deep enough, and over time they smoothed out enough to be ineffective.
 I think I'd have to use a steel barrel and cut the grooves deeper for them to really work.
 Rifling the barrel gives the projectile a spin, which stabilizes it.
 Otherwise, the projectile eventually starts spinning in a random axis, and the Magnus effect subsequently increases the spin and causes a random side deflection.
 This is why the old smooth bore musket firearms were so inaccurate at a distance.

-The other end of the barrel mounts using a grey electrical conduit end to the ball valve.
-I wrapped a few turns of electrical tape around the barrel until it fit tightly in the 3/4" hole of this part.
+I wrapped a few turns of electrical tape around the barrel until it fit tightly in the 3/4"

 It's not a perfectly airtight seal, but this side of the valve is only pressurized for a few milliseconds before the marble is shot out the front, so a bit of leakage here doesn't cause the tank to drain.